bia-pain-bache/BPB-Warp-Scanner/README.md

 Based on your operating system architecture, [download the ZIP file](https://github.com/bia-pain-bache/BPB-Warp-Scanner/releases/latest), unzip it, and run the `BPB-Warp-Scanner`.

 ### Android (Termux) - Linux

+> [!WARNING]
+> You should install Termux from [Github](https://github.com/termux/termux-app/releases/latest), Google play version has bugs.

 Android users who have Termux installed on their device and Linux users can use this bash: